 They support easy knowledge-sharing as well by giving their users everything they need to complete their tasks from start to finish.

-They double up as training material, too, helping new employees up to speed.
+They double up as training material, too, helping new hires and employees get up to speed.

 SOPs can come in many formats as operations vary greatly for different businesses… but, in general, they have a three-part structure.

 Selecting the right Standard Operating Procedure (SOP) format is crucial for effectively communicating processes within a company or organization.
 The format you choose should be based on the target audience’s needs and the level of detail required.
 Here are three commonly used formats to consider when creating your SOP document:

 A simple SOP format is ideal for providing an easy-to-read overview of key steps in a process.
 This format is best suited for straightforward procedures with limited variations.
 A simple SOP typically consists of three to four sections, which may include: